The Art and Business of Mural Painting

 July 13-17, 2021

 Location: Santa Clara, CA

-Together we will spend a week creating a series of large outdoor murals (or indoor if the weather is inclement that week) at an Elementary School in Santa Clara.
+Together we will spend a week creating two murals at an Elementary School or Non-profit organization in the San Jose area.
 During this workshop, I will walk you through both my creative and business process including:

 In 2016, I was a professional artist specializing in chalkboard art, but looking to expand my scope to custom murals.
 I wasn’t sure where to start, or even if I could paint a mural at all.
 Morgan was very welcoming and personable, and invited all of us to participate in the design process, making it feel like the murals were a collaboration of our group.
 I gathered helpful tips on materials, equipment, and even technique that I still use today.
 Morgan also broke down the business side of the process from the proposal to the contract, which was extremely helpful for me.
 Morgan’s class helped me realize that I can, indeed, paint a mural!
 Since the class, I have pivoted my business to exclusively murals, and I am currently finishing up my largest, most complex mural to date.